HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/Segment_Properties.md

 The right property is used only if the width property is not provided.

-Syntax
+### Syntax

+{% highlight VoltMx %}
 right
+{% endhighlight %}

-Type
+### Type

 String

-Read/Write
+### Read/Write

 Read + Write

-Remarks
+### Remarks

-If the layoutType is set as voltmx.flex.FLOW\_HORIZONTAL, the right property is measured from left edge of the right sibling widget.
+If the layout Type is set as voltmx.flex.FLOW\_HORIZONTAL, the right property is measured from left edge of the right sibling widget.
 The horizontal space between two widgets is measured from right of the left sibling widget and left of the right sibling widget.

-Example
+### Example

-{% highlight voltMx %}//Sample code to set the right property for widgets by using DP, Percentage and Pixels. frmHome.widgetID.right = "50dp";
+{% highlight VoltMx %}//Sample code to set the right property for widgets by using DP, Percentage and Pixels. frmHome.widgetID.right = "50dp";

 frmHome.widgetID.right = "10%";